 REDUCE DEBT BY SAVING.
-Using savings and investment plans for higher education may help reduce the need to borrow.
-Families who have college savings have more options when it comes to paying for college.
-Remember, every dollar available from savings is a dollar that doesn't have to be borrowed and repaid with interest!
+Using savings and A SECTION 529 PLAN is a tax-advantaged investment plans for higher education may help investment plan to help students and families reduce the need to borrow.
+Families who have prepare for qualified education expenses.
+To learn college savings have more options when it comes to more about Maine's Section 529 plan, visit paying for college.
+Remember, every dollar available NextGenforME.com. from savings is a dollar that doesn't have to be borrowed and repaid with interest!

-A COVERDELL EDUCATION SAVINGS ACCOUNT

-(ESA) is a tax-advantaged investment account designed to encourage education savings.
-Contributions are limited to \$2,000 per year, per child.
+WITHDRAWALS, before age 591⁄2, are allowed A COVERDELL EDUCATION SAVINGS ACCOUNT without the 10% early withdrawal penalty if funds (ESA) is a tax-advantaged investment account are used for qualified education expenses.
+These designed to encourage education savings.
+Contribuwithdrawals may still be taxed as ordinary income.
+See IRS Publication 970 for more information. tions are limited to \$2,000 per year, per child.